Key Trends in Canadian Small Business

 Similarly, within the Services sector, three sub-industries stand out as having the largest share of businesses:

-1. Professional, Scientific, and Technical Services: This sub-sector ranks first, comprising 16% of all businesses in the Services sector.
-It reflects Canada’s shift toward a knowledge-driven economy, emphasizing expertise and innovation.
+Professional, Scientific, and Technical Services: 16% of businesses, reflecting Canada’s shift toward a knowledge-driven economy.

-2. Retail Trade: Holding 14%, Retail Trade is a cornerstone of the Services sector, driven by consumer spending and local market demands.
+Retail Trade: 14%, driven by consumer spending and local market demands.

-3. Healthcare and Social Assistance: Also accounting for 14%, this industry highlights the importance of essential services, particularly in meeting the needs of Canada’s aging population and growing focus on social welfare.
+Healthcare and Social Assistance: 14%, reflecting the importance of essential services and social welfare.

 Insights and Implications